OMGAMESERVER/omgameserver-engine/README.md

 # omgameserver-engine
-Online multiplayer game server engine based on java in core and lua as frontend
+Event based online multiplayer game server powered by java in core and lua as fronted